PaleCosmos/HelU/README.md

 In this case, we use your key to find your partner. when you start chat, HELU sends your information (Key, University, Department) to HELU subServer.
 The subServer (writed in JAVA) matches you and your partner whose information you want.
+Your message information will be removed when you exit U chat.

 ### 3. Friend
 After You exit U chat, If you want, You can add partner in your friends.